A primer on optimal transport for causal inference with observational data: The foundation: structural models, counterfactuals, and the monotone rearrangement

 \subsubsection{Monotone rearrangement as the foundation of causal inference with observational data}

 \mbox{}\\ The monotone rearrangement has been the workhorse for the identification of causal effects in a variety of different areas.
 Most likely, the main reason for this is its interpretability, it being an order preserving map.
 We have also seen, however, that it is in general \emph{not} enough to identify the causal effects without stronger assumptions.
 First, in the structural setting with $Y=g(X,U)$, we had to assume that $X\perp U$, which is the simple setting of a randomized controlled trial, circumventing the causal identification problem entirely---and then we could only identify the mechanism up to a monotone transformation.
-Second, in the case of the counterfactual notation setting (in which case $X\not\perp U$), we have seen that it only provides bounds on functionals of the causal mechanism in general.
+Second, even in the exogenous setting, from the perspective of the counterfactual notation, the monotone rearrangement only provides bounds on the joint distribution of the potential outcomes in general.
 On the other hand, the monotone rearrangement is the fundamental connection to works on the intersection of optimal transport and causal inference \cite{de2024transport} that argue that the fundamental model between potential outcomes should be induced by optimal transport: in a way, this has always been the case, but as a connection between unobservables and outcome, not between the counterfactual distributions directly.

 In the following, I therefore have two goals.
 First, I want to show how the realization that the monotone rearrangement is the solution to certain one-dimensional optimal transport problems can be used to generalize causal inference to higher dimensions and more realistic settings.
 Second, I want to introduce and generalize classical approaches such as instrumental variable estimation, difference-in-differences, and synthetic controls to \emph{uniquely identify} either the entire causal mechanism $g(x,u)$---or causal effects based on it---in the case where $X$ is endogenous, i.e., $X\not\perp U$, by exploiting additional structure and assumptions in the problem.